Lawrence Bittaker and Roy Norris

-Lawrence Sigmund Bittaker (September 27, 1940 – December 13, 2019) and Roy Lewis Norris (February 5, 1948 – February 24, 2020), also known as the Tool Box Killers, were two American serial killers and rapists who committed the kidnapping, rape, torture, and murder of five teenage girls in southern California over a five-month period in 1979.
+Lawrence Sigmund Bittaker (September 27, 1940 – December 13, 2019) and Roy Lewis Norris (February 5, 1948 – February 24, 2020), also known as the Tool Box Killers, were two American serial killers and rapists who committed the kidnapping, rape, torture and murder of five teenage girls in Southern California over a five-month period in 1979.

-Described by FBI Special Agent John E. Douglas as the most disturbing individual for whom he has ever created a criminal profile, Bittaker was sentenced to death for five murders on March 24, 1981, but died of natural causes while incarcerated on death row at San Quentin State Prison in December 2019.
+Described by FBI special agent John Edward Douglas as the most disturbing individual for whom he has ever created a criminal profile, Bittaker was sentenced to death for five murders on March 24, 1981, but died of natural causes while incarcerated on death row at San Quentin State Prison in December 2019.

 Norris accepted a plea bargain whereby he agreed to testify against Bittaker and was sentenced to life imprisonment on May 7, 1980, with possibility of parole after serving thirty years.
-He died of natural causes at the California Medical Facility in February 2020.
+He died of natural causes at California Medical Facility in February 2020.

-Bittaker and Norris became known as the "Tool Box Killers" because the majority of instruments used to torture and murder their victims, such as pliers, ice picks, and sledgehammers, were items normally stored inside a household toolbox.
+Bittaker and Norris became known as the "Tool Box Killers" because the majority of instruments used to torture and murder their victims, such as pliers, ice picks and sledgehammers, were items normally stored inside a household toolbox.

 Early life

 Lawrence Bittaker

-Lawrence Sigmund Bittaker was born in Pittsburgh, Pennsylvania, on September 27, 1940, as the unwanted child of a couple who had chosen to not have children.
-He was placed in an orphanage by his birth mother and was adopted by Mr. and Mrs. George Bittaker as an infant.
+Lawrence Sigmund Bittaker was born in Pittsburgh, Pennsylvania, on September 27, 1940, as the unwanted child of a couple who had chosen not to have children.
+He was placed in an orphanage by his birth mother and was adopted as an infant.
 Bittaker's adoptive father worked in the aviation industry, which required the family to frequently move around the United States throughout his childhood.

 Bittaker was first arrested for shoplifting at the age of 12 and obtained a minor criminal record over the next four years after further arrests for the same offense—in addition to petty theft—which brought him to the attention of juvenile authorities.
-Bittaker would later claim these numerous theft-related offenses committed throughout his adolescence had been attempts to compensate for the lack of love he received from his parents.
+Bittaker would later claim these numerous theft-related offenses committed throughout his adolescence had been attempts to compensate for his parents' lack of love and consideration for him.

 Although reported to have an IQ of 138, Bittaker considered school to be a tedious experience and dropped out of high school in 1957.
 By this stage in his adolescence, he and his adoptive parents were living in California.
 Within a year of dropping out, he had been arrested for car theft, a hit and run, and evading arrest.
 For these offenses he was imprisoned at the California Youth Authority, where he remained until he was 18 years old.
 Upon release, Bittaker discovered that his adoptive parents had disowned him and moved to another state.
 He would never see his adoptive parents again.